On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Stoichiometric matrices

+As foreshadowed by our motivating example, SL1 need not count all linear conservation laws (as is typically assumed) that constrain the ODEs of a system.
+We will show that this is because reaction rates may be linearly dependent.
+Accounting for this fact correctly produces extensions of SL1 that require extensions of aforementioned interpretations of cycles and conservation laws.

-We will see later that the application to dynamics requires an extension of the above interpretation of cycles and conservation laws.
-In anticipation of this extension - in which cycles may vanish and additional conservation laws emerge - we will henceforth add a suffix to the conserved quantities and cycles we counted without this extension, and count their number as $\ell_\circ, c_\circ$.
+In anticipation of this extension - in which cycles may vanish and additional conservation laws emerge - we will henceforth add a suffix to the conserved quantities and cycles we counted without this extension, and count their number as $\ell_\circ, c_\circ$, which correspond to the number of conservation laws and cycles one would have when all reactions proceeded at independent rates (which would, for example, occur for reversible reactions).